Dr Lesley Welch Chartered Counselling Psychologist. DCounsPsych, Bsc (Hons)

-I am a fully qualified and experienced Chartered Counselling Psychologist, registered with the Health and Care Professions Council and the British Psychological Society.
+I am a fully qualified and experienced Chartered Counselling Psychologist and Parks Inner Child Therapy Practitioner, registered with the Health and Care Professions Council and the British Psychological Society.
 I aim to provide a calm, caring and safe environment for clients to discuss and work through any difficulties they might be experiencing.

 Although I work with a variety of areas/issues, I have a particular interest in working with issues which stem from early childhood difficulties such as trauma, abuse and less resourceful parenting.
 I believe that by working in a supportive and collaborative way, we can develop understanding and awareness of the impact of our early life experiences on the ways in which we might relate to ourselves, others and the world around us.
 We can then work towards making positive and helpful changes leading to us thriving instead of just surviving, being our true self and the person we were always meant to be had we not experienced those issues.